diegoalmesp/React-Youtube-Like-App/README.md

-This is a create-react-app example, with reactrap, redux & jest
+This is a create-react-app example, with reactsrap (Bootstrap), redux & jest